hubgmail12/berkeley/readme.txt

 How to load the project ?

-Project contains of data folder, images folder, and mmodule.ipynb
+Project contains of the following:

 - Checkout the entire folder
 - Run Jupyter on prompt.ipynb